mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/common_concepts_and_interfaces.md

 - iets3
 ---

-This list explains some common abstract concepts and interfaces that you can use to extend or use the functionality of the platforms.
+This list explains some common abstract concepts and interfaces that you can use to extend or utilize the functionality of the platforms.
 Identifiers starting with a capital "I" refer to interfaces.

 ## Mbeddr